sarthakkjha/session-success-stack/README.md

    - Select apps to whitelist (allowed) or blacklist (not allowed) using ScreenPipe.

 3. **Start Session**
-   - paytension monitors real-time activity.
+   - Screenpipe monitors real-time activity.
    - If a user uses unapproved apps or exits early, they get up to 5 warnings.
    - Crossing the limit or quitting early results in session failure.